 Cookies and Cream Cookies

-- Flour–If you substitute the flour gluten-free flour 1:1, the recipe should work.
+If you substitute the all-purpose flour for gluten-free flour use a 1:1 ratio, the recipe should work.
 But, this will change the texture slightly.

 I used white chocolate chips in my recipe, but there are other options out there when it comes to white chocolate.
 White chocolate contains only cocoa butter, no cocoa solids, which gives it the light color.
 But, there is no doubt that it adds sweetness to any dessert.
 There is also no doubt that white chocolate comes in many names and forms.
 So, which one do you choose for your recipe when it calls for white chocolate?